 To do this I fix all my track and the cut the gap where required with my Dremel

 but rail cutters or saw work just as well.
 Whatever you use, file the ends to remove burs and give a smooth flat ending.

-You may not want to think about it now but at some point in the future you’ll want or need to pull up your track.
-Whether it’s to alter the track plan or perhaps start over a fresh there will come a time when track is pulled up.
+You may not want to think about it now but at some point in the future, you’ll want or need to pull up your track.
+Whether it’s to alter the track plan or perhaps start over a fresh there will come a time when the track is pulled up.